-Network latency is one of the elements that contribute to increasing Time to First Byte (along with other factors such as server configuration, server performance and DNS response time).
+Network latency is one of the elements that contributes to increasing Time to First Byte (along with other factors such as server configuration, server performance, and DNS response time).

 As we saw, when a CDN is enabled, static content will be cached by the edge server, reducing latency.